 Get a copy of the police report.
 This can come in handy when making your claim following an auto accident, particularly when you can easily point out relevant sections in the report

 If you or somebody you care about has been injured due to the careless or negligent actions of another driver, there may be various types of compensation available for your claim.
-It is not uncommon for our Philadelphia car accident lawyers to help clients recover:
+It is not uncommon for our experienced Philadelphia car accident lawyers to help clients recover:

 The total amount of compensation available in the aftermath of a Philadelphia auto accident will vary depending on the facts related to each particular situation.
 A skilled car accident lawyer will work with trusted economic and financial experts to properly calculate the total expected expenses of the case.